ChpcTraining/css2024_notes/week1/day4_dara/jupyterlab.md

 - And more...!

-#### Notebooks
+### Real-World example

-Let's continue getting comfortable with the most common component -- Notebooks.
-Using a familiar package, let's explore some data available on the web:
+Using a now familiar package, let's explore some real-world data available on the web:

 ```python
 import pandas as pd